vrtisjames1/proj4_back/readme copy.md

 ## Once it's started, we can write python to play around with the models.
 In the shell runt he following to add data:

+from connect4.models import Connect4
-from contacts_api.models import Contact Contact.objects.all() # get all the contacts in the db c = Contact(name="Matt", age=40) # create a new contact.
+Connect4.objects.all() # get all the contacts in the db c = Contact(name="Matt", age=40) # create a new contact.
 Note this isn't yet in the db c.save() # save the contact to the db c.id # check the id to make sure it's in the db